sarapieri/Judge/README.md

 ```
 ### GPT-4V_eval

-> Note: Currently supports only GPT-4V, could be extended to other APIs or open-source models.
+> Currently supports only GPT-4V, could be extended to other APIs or open-source models.

 **Functionality:**
 This Python script is designed to process a dataset consisting of images and texts by interacting with the OpenAI API, specifically leveraging the capabilities of the GPT-4 Vision model.
 The script accepts various parameters to customize the operation according to user needs.